namebasehq/api-documentation/web-socket-api.md

 ```

 ## Price ticker
-This feed provides statistics for the last 24 hours of trading activity for a given symbol, every second.
+This feed provides statistics for the last 24 hours of trading activity for a HNSBTC, every second.
 Importantly, these statistics are taken over a _rolling_ window and not over a calendar day.
 Thus, a request sent on `2019/05/05 16:01:33` will return statistics for trades that occurred between `2019/05/04 16:01:34` and `2019/05/05 16:01:33`.
 The seconds are inclusive on both ends.

-**Feed name:**  TODO (in flux)
+**Feed name:**  '/ws/v0/ticker/day'

 **Payload:**
 ```javascript